manujavangula/WineQuality/README.md

 **_Methodology:_** Feature Selection

 * **_Visualization:_**
-  * Barplots: Barplots were used in order to visualize relation between each attribute and quality rating
+  * Barplots: Barplots were used in order to visualize relation between each attribute and quality
 ![](Visualizations/FixedAcidity~QualityBarplot.png)
 ![](Visualizations/VolatileAcidity~QualityBarplot.png)
 ![](Visualizations/CitricAcid~QualityBarplot.png)